bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-expo-apps.md

 - code-signing
 title: Getting started with Expo apps
 redirect_from: []
-summary: In this guide we discuss how to set up, test, code sign and deploy your React Native project built with the Expo CLI.
+description: In this guide we discuss how to set up, test, code sign and deploy your React Native project built with the Expo CLI.
 menu:
   getting-started-main: